All Products

 2. On the Scaling Rules tab, click Create Scaling Rule.

-4. On the Scaling Rules tab, find the Add1 scaling rule and click Execute in the Actions column.
+4. Find the Add1 scaling rule and click Execute in the Actions column.

 5. In the Execute Scaling Rule message, click OK.

-After the scaling rule is executed, Auto Scaling adds one ECS instance to the scaling group.
-However, the ECS instance enters the Pending Add state because of the ESSHookForAttachNAS lifecycle hook that is in effect.
-During the timeout period of the lifecycle hook, Auto Scaling notifies OOS to execute the O&M tasks that are defined in the ACS-ESS-LifeCycleAttachNASFileSystemToInstance public template.
+Auto Scaling adds one ECS instance to the scaling group.
+The instance enters the Pending Add state while the ESSHookForAttachNAS lifecycle hook is active.
+During this window, Auto Scaling notifies OOS to run the ACS-ESS-LifeCycleAttachNASFileSystemToInstance template and mount the NAS file system.

-1. In the upper part of the details page, click the Instances tab.
+1. On the scaling group details page, click the Instances tab.

-2. Find the automatically created ECS instance and click its ID in the ECS Instance ID/Name column.
+2. Find the newly created ECS instance and click its ID in the ECS Instance ID/Name column.

-3. In the Basic Information section, click Connect.
+3. In the Basic Information section, click Connect and log on to the instance.

 df -h | grep aliyun